The Best Gloves for Winter 2026—and All Seasons

 By Michael Lanza

-This review covers the best gloves for a wide range of purposes and temperatures, from the 40s and 30s Fahrenheit to well below freezing.
-I’ve tested them in snowstorms, cold rain, graupel, and every kind of frozen precipitation, on numerous days of backcountry, Nordic, and resort skiing, on multi-day backcountry yurt trips, trail running, and climbing the mountains from frozen Eastern peaks in winter to higher elevations of the American West—as well as, of course, shoveling snow and doing yard work in winter.
+This review covers the best gloves for a wide range of purposes and temperatures in all seasons, from the 40s and 30s Fahrenheit to far below freezing.
+I’ve tested them in snowstorms, icy wind, every kind of frozen precipitation, and raw, rainy days; and through countless days of various modes of skiing and many types of multi-day backcountry trips, from chilly outings in the mountains to yurts in winter—as well as shoveling snow and doing yard work in the cold.

 Besides coming in a range of prices and styles, the gloves reviewed below have different strengths and weaknesses, making each better for varying activities and circumstances, which I specify in each review.
-I’m confident you’ll find a pair here that meet your needs—and you’ll find the best prices at the affiliate links in each review below.
-And you can support my work by making purchases through those links (at no cost to you).
+I’m confident you’ll find a pair (or more than one) here that meets your needs—and you’ll find the best prices at the affiliate links in each review below.
+You can support my work by making purchases through those links (at no cost to you).
 Thanks for that.

 See also my picks for “The Best Mittens for Winter.”